CZ-NIC/convey/README.md

 [![Build Status](https://github.com/CZ-NIC/convey/actions/workflows/run-unittest.yml/badge.svg)](https://github.com/CZ-NIC/convey/actions) [![Downloads](https://pepy.tech/badge/convey)](https://pepy.tech/project/convey)

 Swiss knife for mutual conversion of the web related data types, like `base64` or outputs of the programs `whois`, `dig`, `curl`.
-Convenable way to quickly gather all meaningful information or to process large files that might freeze your spreadsheet processor.
+A convenient way to quickly gather all meaningful information or to process large files that might freeze your spreadsheet processor.

 Any input is accepted:
 * if a **single value** input is detected, all **meaningful information** is fetched